indra-ehep/KinFit_Skim/CBA_Skim/README.md

 4. **Init()** : Initialize the Tree branch addresses.
 5. **initCrossSections()** : Initialize the cross section values defined in [ScaleFactorFunction.h](interface/ScaleFactorFunction.h).
 6. **GetNumberofEvents()** : This method loops over all skim files for a given physics topology (e.g. TTbar) and obtains the total number events produced in NanoAOD.
 7. **LoadLeptonSF()** : The lepton SF objects [MuonSF](interface/muSF_reader.h) and [ElectronSF](interface/eleSF_reader.h) are loaded in this step.
 All efficiency histograms (TH2 format) related to ID, Iso/Reco and trigger for muon/electron are provided to MuonSF and ElectronSF.
-Since, the samples are splitted in two groups of preVFP and postVFP for 2016, in all cases the objects are loaded twice for the applications of SFs and efficiencies.
+Since, the samples are split in two groups of preVFP and postVFP for 2016, in all cases the objects are loaded twice for the applications of SFs and efficiencies.

 ```mermaid
 classDiagram